Kaltsoon/data-management-and-databases/slides/06-grouping/grouping.md

 - The learning objectives for this week are:
   - Knowing how the `GROUP BY` clause operates and how it is related to the aggregate functions
-  - Knowing what are sub queries and how to use them with the `SELECT` clause
+  - Knowing how to use the aggregate functions in filtering with the `HAVING` clause
+  - Knowing what are subqueries and how they can be used in a `SELECT` statement
+  - Knowing different kind of use-cases for subqueries, including row filter criteria, correlated subqueries, in the `SELECT` list, in the `HAVING` clause, and in the `FROM` clause

 ---